dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/porting/port-edmx.md

 Install the `Microsoft.EntityFrameworkCore.Tools` NuGet package.

-You also need to install the **design time** NuGet package for the database provider you want to use.
-This is typically the runtime database provider package name with `.Design` post-fixed.
-For example, when targeting SQL Server, you would install `Microsoft.EntityFrameworkCore.SqlServer.Design`.
-See [Database Providers](../../core/providers/index.md) for details.

 ## Regenerate the model

 You can now use the reverse engineer functionality to create a model based on your existing database.